sumowll/BD4H-Bootcamp/web/hadoop-hbase.md

 ---
 layout: post
-title: Apache HBase
+title: Hadoop HBase
 categories: [section]
 navigation:
   section: [1, 2]
 ---

+{% objective %}
+- Know HBase interactive shell.
+- Being able to conduct CRUD operations.
+{% endobjective %}

 Apache HBase is a distributed column-oriented database built on top of the Hadoop file system.
 Use HBase when you need random, realtime read/write access to your Big Data.
 It provides a convenient interactive shell as well as a Java API.

 # Interactive Shell
 You can start the HBase interactive shell using `hbase shell` command.
-If HBase is successfully installed in your system, you will get
+You will get

 ```
 HBase Shell; enter 'help<RETURN>' for list of supported commands.
 Type "exit<RETURN>" to leave the HBase Shell